August 14, 2020

 - U.S. raised

 … we can hook you up!

 Our grass fed beef is packed with protein for every meal, and some of our favorite items are perfect for busy home cooks and families on the go!

 - Individually quick-frozen patties: Accommodating to food sensitivities and other dietary needs.
 They’re gluten-free, soy-free, and made from just one ingredient: beef.

-- Beef hot dogs and sausages: Beloved by kids and chefs alike, these craveable sausages are gluten-free and sans MSG.
+- Beef hot dogs: Beloved by kids and chefs alike, these craveable hot dogs are gluten-free and sans MSG.